anhinga/julia-flux-drafts/arxiv-1606-09470-section3/dictionary-experiments/README.md

+### mostly unsuccessful experiments (various attempts to take gradients through dictionaries)

+### (here we tried to do this without adding new custom rules, and it seems that one does need to add new custom rules to accomplish this)

 Since the ability to transform dictionary in the differentiable fashion is central to my approach, and since it is going less smoothly than I was hoping for, let's dedicate a separate subdirectory to experiments which involve taking gradients through dictionaries.